voxie/training-modules/Module-01.md

 Prior to completing the module below it is highly recommended that you look at the following learning material.
 Even if you consider yourself a Git expert, there is material in the resources below that even seasoned users are unaware of.

-Ask another team member with GitHub admin rights to add you to the GenerationTux organization.
+If you need access, ask another team member with GitHub admin rights to add you to the GenerationTux organization.

 Official Documentation